oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 that generated the results containing the delta link.
 The delta link encodes the collection of entities for which changes are being tracked, along with a starting point from which to track changes.
-OData services may use the reserved system query option [\$deltatoken]{.Datatype} when building delta links.
+OData services may use the reserved system query option `$deltatoken` when building delta links.
 Its content is opaque, service-specific, and must only follow the rules for URL query parts.

 If the defining query contains a [`$schemaversion`](#sec_SystemQueryOptionschemaversion) system query